opengisch/QField-docs/en/user-guide/track_lines_polygons.rst

 You have the possibility to do tracking on lines and polygons.

 It's available when GPS is enabled.
-Tracking session can be started over the legend - long press on the layer.
+A tracking session can be started over the legend - long press on the layer.

 .. container:: clearer text-center